-The only difference here is that while he channels 10% of his initial disposable income to wealth building, he also channel 50% of future disposable income increments (which works out to 1.5% per year) into wealth building to supplement the original 10%.
+The only difference here is that while Kyith puts 10% of his initial disposable income into wealth building, he also puts 50% of future disposable income increments (which works out to 1.5% per year) into wealth building to supplement the initial 1st year wealth funding of 10%.

-Each salary growth of 2.5% gets added on to next year, which is added on to the next year so essentially your contribution of wealth funding grows
+Each salary growth of 2.5%/yr gets added on to next year, which is added on to the next year so essentially your contribution of wealth funding grows

 - Year 1: 2.5%

 Wealth Funding as a % of Annual Total grew from a modest 10% of combined income to 40%.

 For some of us that starts off, we realize that we have more free time then we initially realized.
 We can of course put the freedom in the mind to creating side businesses such as a content advertisement blog, drop ship business, or developing a business plan for a software as a service with some friends.

 You could of continue your part time job at university by picking up 2 students and teaching them tuition for $400 per month each.